Der Bettelstudent: Performance history

 The work was performed first at the Theater an der Wien, Vienna, on 6 December 1882.
 It was a success and allowed Millöcker to retire from conducting.
 Johann Strauss II rejected the libretto in favor of A Night in Venice, but Millöcker's work turned out to be an enduringly popular operetta, with over 5,000 productions.

 The piece played at the Thalia Theatre in New York City in 1883 and then in English at the Casino Theatre in 1883.
 It was revived in New York at least three times: in 1898 and 1899 at the Thalia Theatre, and in 1913 at the Casino Theatre.
 It was also performed in London at the Alhambra Theatre in 1884, in a four-act version.

-The operetta has been filmed several times – once in English (1931), and once as a silent film (1927).
+The operetta has been filmed several times; as a silent film (1927) and simultaneously in German and in English (1931).
 A 1936 German film adaptation was directed by Georg Jacoby, and a 1956 West German film adaptation was directed by Werner Jacobs.
 Mazurka der Liebe from 1957 was produced in East Germany.
 It has also been performed on German television.

 Recent productions in English include Ohio Light Opera (1996), and Light Opera Works (1991).